PoojaBPB/CXR-Insight/README.md

 | ResNet50 | 0.900 | 0.9674 | 0.8333 | 0.9873 |
 | MobileNetV2 | 0.900 | 0.9379 | 0.7516 | 0.9667 |

-SVM achieved the strongest internal screening-focused performance, while ResNet50 was the strongest deep-learning model.
+SVM achieved the strongest internal screening-focused performance on **TBX11K**, while ResNet50 was the strongest deep-learning model.

 ---